 Appointed by facility donors, the Technical Assistance Facility Committee ensures that the Technical Assistance provided by GCPF supports the fund’s objectives and activities.

-GCPF has the backing of institutions including: German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB), KfW Entwicklungsbank, Ministry of Foreign Affairs of Denmark (Danida), UK Department of Energy and Climate Change (DECC), International Finance Corporation (IFC), Development Bank of Austria (OeEB), and Dutch Development Bank (FMO), as well as private investors.
+GCPF has the backing of institutions including: German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU), KfW Entwicklungsbank, Ministry of Foreign Affairs of Denmark (Danida), Department of Business, Energy & Industrial Strategy (BEIS), International Finance Corporation (IFC), Development Bank of Austria (OeEB), European Investment Bank (EIB) and Dutch Development Bank (FMO), as well as private investors.